First Nations economic empowerment and prosperity - NAB

 ‘Walking together’: NAB star artwork story

-The centre piece of the design represents NAB’s Aboriginal and Torres Strait Islander support through being an ally both at work and in the community.
-Dotted pathways disperse throughout the star symbolising Aboriginal and Torres Strait Islander people and NAB ‘walking with us’.
+The centre piece of the design represents NAB’s support for First Nations peoples through being an ally both at work and in the community.
+Dotted pathways disperse throughout the star symbolising First Nations peoples and NAB ‘walking with us’.

 The star’s design incorporates the colours from the Aboriginal flag, the Torres Strait Islander flag and NAB’s brand colours.
-The flag was intentionally designed with these colours as a symbol of support for Australia’s Aboriginal and Torres Strait Islander communities and their social and financial success.
+The flag was intentionally designed with these colours as a symbol of support for First Nations communities and their social and financial success.

 Get in touch